buildbuddy-io/buildbuddy/website/blog/buildbuddy-v2-5-0-release-notes.md

 ![](images/global_filter.png)

-- **Date picker** - To compliment the new global filter, we've also added a date picker.
+- **Date picker** - To complement the new global filter, we've also added a date picker.
 The date picker allows you to select a time range and see builds, trends, etc. for exactly the time period you're interested in.

 ![](images/date_picker.png)